-Perhaps the most iconic motorcycle manufacturer in the world, Harley-Davidson started out in a small shed in Milwaukee, Wisconsin, back in 1903.
-The brain child of William S Harley and brothers Arthur and Walter Davidson, the famous company was incorporated in 1907 and by the end of the decade, was producing its signature 45-degree-air-cooled V-Twin.
+On of the most iconic motorcycle manufacturers in the world, Harley-Davidson started out in a small shed in Milwaukee, Wisconsin, back in 1903.
+The brain child of William S Harley and two brothers Arthur and Walter Davidson, the famous company was incorporated in 1907.
+By the end of the decade, they were producing their signature 45-degree-air-cooled V-Twin.

-With America joining the First World War effort in 1917, Harley-Davidson supplied motorcycles to help US forces and during World War II, produced some 90,000 units - helping secure its place in the heart and minds of the American public.
+With America joining the First World War effort in 1917, Harley-Davidson did their bit for the war effort by supplying motorcycles to help US forces.
+In the Second World War, they were a serious military provider, producing and supplying some 90,000 machines.
+This went some way to helping secure the name Harley Davidson in the heart and minds of the American public.

-The late 1950’s saw the introduction of the classic Sportster range which continues to be popular with Harley-Davidson riders even today.
-The 1980’s and 1990’s saw the introduction of classic models such as the Softail, which remain popular on our roads today.
+The late 1950’s saw the introduction of the classic Sportster range which continues to be a popular model with Harley-Davidson riders even today.
+The 1980’s and 1990’s saw the introduction of the classic models that are popular on our roads such as the Softail.

-Harley-Davidson is of course also known for its stylish cruisers, boasting the Street Glide, Ultra and Heritage Softail Classic amongst its range – guaranteed to please those seeking big-engine power, sophistication and comfort.
+All that said, Harley-Davidson is of course perhaps best known for its stylish cruisers, boasting the Street Glide, Ultra and Heritage Softail Classic amongst its range.
+These are classic bikes guaranteed to please those seeking big-engine power, but not sacrificing on sophistication and comfort.